 Sales of substantial amounts of our common stock by our managing directors and others, or the possibility of such sales, may adversely affect the price of our common stock and impede our ability to raise capital through the issuance of equity securities.
 See "Shares Eligible for Future Sale."
-Upon consummation of the equity public offering, there will be shares of common stock outstanding (or shares of common stock if the underwriters exercise their over-allotment option in full).
-Of these shares of common stock, shares of common stock sold in the equity public offering (or shares of common stock if the underwriters exercise their over-allotment option in full) will be freely transferable without restriction or further registration under the Securities Act of 1933, as amended, or the "Securities Act," unless such shares are held by an affiliate.
-The remaining shares of common stock generally will be available for future sale upon the expiration or waiver of transfer restrictions applicable to such restricted shares or registration of those shares.
-In addition, shares of our common stock will, after the equity public offering, be issuable upon the full exchange of the LAZ-MD Holdings exchangeable interests, which will be entitled to registration rights under the terms of the LAZ-MD Holdings stockholders' agreement.
-In light of the number of shares of our common stock issuable in connection with the full exchange of the LAZ-MD Holdings exchangeable interests and the securities to be issued in this offering and pursuant to the IXIS investment agreement, the price of our common stock may decrease and, in turn, cause the value of our equity security units to decline and our ability to raise capital through the issuance of equity securities may be adversely impacted as these exchanges occur and transfer restrictions lapse.
+Upon consummation of this offering, there will be 37,500,000 shares of common stock outstanding (or 42,627,474 shares of common stock if the underwriters exercise their over-allotment option in full).
+Of these shares of common stock, 34,183,162 shares of common stock sold in this offering (or 39,310,636 shares of common stock if the underwriters exercise their over-allotment option in full) will be freely transferable without restriction or further registration under the Securities Act of 1933, as amended, or the "Securities Act," unless such shares are held by an affiliate.
+The remaining 3,316,838 shares of common stock generally will be available for future sale upon the expiration or waiver of transfer restrictions applicable to such restricted shares or registration of those shares.
+In addition, 62,500,000 shares of our common stock will, after this offering, be issuable upon the full exchange of the LAZ-MD Holdings exchangeable interests, which will be entitled to registration rights under the terms of the LAZ-MD Holdings stockholders' agreement.
+In light of the number of shares of our common stock issuable in connection with the full exchange of the LAZ-MD Holdings exchangeable interests and the securities to be issued in the additional financing transactions, the price of our common stock may decrease and our ability to raise capital through the issuance of equity securities may be adversely impacted as these exchanges occur and transfer restrictions lapse.

 As reflected in the table below, LAZ-MD Holdings exchangeable interests will be effectively exchangeable into common stock, and thereafter that common stock will become available for sale in significant numbers.
-In addition, LAZ-MD Holdings and certain of our subsidiaries have the right to cause the holders of LAZ-MD Holdings exchangeable interests to exchange all such remaining interests during the 30-day period following the ninth anniversary of this offering.
-Lazard Group will have the ability to accelerate the exchangeability of these LAZ-MD Holdings exchangeable interests in some circumstances and may waive the transfer restrictions.
+In addition, LAZ-MD Holdings and certain of our subsidiaries, with the consent of the Lazard Ltd board of directors, have the right to cause the holders of LAZ-MD Holdings exchangeable interests to exchange all such remaining interests during the 30-day period following the ninth anniversary of this offering and under certain other circumstances.
 For a discussion of these exchange and transfer restrictions, see "Certain Relationships and Related Transactions-Relationship with LAZ-MD Holdings and LFCM Holdings-Master Separation Agreement-LAZ-MD Holdings Exchangeable Interests."
 We expect to register the shares received by the working members pursuant to the exchange for resale by such persons from time to time as well.
 Persons exchanging their LAZ-MD Holdings exchangeable interests are likely to sell all or a portion of their common stock promptly after exchange to provide liquidity to cover any taxes that may be payable upon such exchange or in response to the reduction in their income in connection with our transition to a public company or to diversify their portfolios.

-The following table reflects the timetable for exchangeability of the LAZ-MD Holdings exchangeable interests assuming continued employment of the current managing directors, although exchangeability may be accelerated under certain circumstances as described in "Management-Arrangements with Our Managing Directors-The Retention Agreements-LAZ-MD Holdings Exchangeable Interests" and "Certain Relationships and Related Transactions-Relationship with LAZ-MD Holdings and LFCM Holdings -Master Separation Agreement-LAZ-MD Holdings Exchangeable Interests."
+The following table reflects the timetable for exchangeability of the LAZ-MD Holdings exchangeable interests assuming continued employment of the current managing directors.
+As described below, exchangeability may be accelerated under certain circumstances as described in "Management-Arrangements with Our Managing Directors-The Retention Agreements in General-LAZ-MD Holdings Exchangeable Interests" and "Certain Relationships and Related Transactions-Relationship with LAZ- MD Holdings and LFCM Holdings-Master Separation Agreement-LAZ-MD Holdings Exchangeable Interests."